When engineering devices with medical applications, it's critical to keep patient safety at the center of all design choices.

-Fortunately for the engineers working on medical components, polymers combine the positive properties of glass and metal with unique properties that create better, safer components.
-Increased use of polymers in medical applications - along with the development of new polymers – make the medical industry safer for patients.
+Fortunately for the engineers working on medical components, polymers combine the favorable properties of glass and metal with unique properties that create better, safer components.
+As a result, increased use of polymers in medical applications - along with the development of new polymers - makes the medical industry safer for patients.

 For their part, while metal components are durable, they also interfere with critical diagnostic tests- including MRIs CAT scans, x-rays, and fluoroscopy.
 Using polymers allows engineers to avoid the pitfalls of glass or metal while incorporating unique properties - light weights, antimicrobial properties, chemical resistance, and increased malleability - that result in comfortable, patient-safe medical tools and devices.

 Medical professionals can easily sterilize tecadur components, and then perform a final visual confirm of the presence or absence of trapped air or liquids inside the components post-sterilization.
 The end result: a sterile, contaminant-free component that improves patient safety.

-COC and COP components share Tecadur's extreme optical clarity, and combine it with impressive durability and low moisture absorption rates, making COC and COP excellent choices for a variety of medical components.
+COC and COP medical components share Tecadur's extreme optical clarity and combine it with impressive durability and low moisture absorption rates, making COC and COP excellent choices for a variety of medical components.
 O2 and humidity won't penetrate COC or COP machined components, and the polymers' extreme optical clarity allows medical professionals to visually confirm any changes to substances inside the component - ensuring patient's only come in contact with safe, sterile components.